teracyhq/blog/source/_posts/2017-09-11-how-to-use-docker-in-docker-dind-and-docker-outside-of-docker-dood-for-local-ci-testing.markdown

 This is just the very first step for basic testing.

-Later, we should convert this `.travis.yml` file into a `build.sh` to execute, this is the right way for local CI testing travis-ci and other similar CI systems.
+Later, we should convert this `.travis.yml` file into a `build.sh` one to execute, this is the right way for local CI testing travis-ci and other similar CI systems.

 To do that, please follow https://github.com/teracyhq/docker-files/issues/42 and I'll update this